 Most difficult people are that way because the issues or behaviors that makes them “difficult” aren’t being addressed.

 Do it Sooner

 The key to dealing with difficult people is to communicate about the issues (not the person or personality) sooner rather than later.
 The longer you wait, the more difficult they may become and the harder it is to improve the situation.

 Think of a difficult person and describe the reason they appear “difficult”.
 Is it an irritating behavior?
 Are they are rude, bossy, or say hurtful things?
 What, specifically, is the issue?

 Next, write down your answers to the following questions.
 Be honest with yourself:

-Once you’ve decided to have a conversation, practice and follow these steps:
+Once you’ve decided to deal with the difficult person and have a difficult conversation, commit to doing it well.
+Practice and follow these steps:

 2. Focus on the issue, not the person.